tmcw/fire-animal-rescue/README.md

 More likely is a dramatic change in the spreadsheet.
 The algorithm tries to be robust, matching any column with 'zip' in it as the zip code so that renamings don't affect it.
-But if someone where to rename the zip column to something without zip in the name, the dots would disappear.
+But if someone were to rename the zip column to something without zip in the name, the dots would disappear.
 That manifests as a 500 internal error which is visible in Heroku metrics, plus people will obviously notice.
 The fix is tweaking the algorithm to match.